 Do include a dining table, but you may prefer to keep this on the small side; one to seat 4 people or your immediate family size only.

 Consider also including a raised border with an approximate height of 500mm.
 Use block work to create a deeper wall enabling this to double up as seating should it be required.
 The second benefit of including this detail is that you’re introducing some height.
 The finished border will be nearer to eye level or even with plants above head height giving them more presence and power.

 Do include large plants!
 This may sound counterintuitive, but actually a few large statement plants will create the effect of grandeur.
 On the other hand, many varieties of smaller plants will make the space feel busy and crowded.
 This principle can be applied to a small border also.

 We are huge fans of a luscious green lawn, but rarely do we look to include one in a small garden.
 The problem with a lawn is that it requires a lawn mower, which means you need a shed.
 Does your garden really have room for a shed?
-If you can’t bear the thought of paving throughout then consider interspersing it with low growing plants as shown below.
+If you can’t bear the thought of paving throughout then consider interspersing it with low growing plants as shown to the left.

 It’s worth reading up on our previous blog, ‘How to design a garden’, to understand the power of combining different forms with colour.
 Whilst the aforementioned focuses on completing this with soft landscaping, it can be done to great effect with hard landscaping also.

 This is likely to be a big factor for a small garden.
 Whether you’re trying to make the garden more private or reduce the sound of nearby traffic, screening will no doubt be a priority.